 The umpires who rank highest and get the better assignments likely have been in your position in the past.
 They set their egos and pride aside and put in the extra time and effort necessary rather than grouse and delude themselves with self-congratulations.

 Self-analysis can begin after your next game.
 Not enough umpires take advantage of a postgame meeting.
 If an observer or evaluator isn’t on hand, ask for an honest assessment from your partner or crewmates.
 Among the topics to talk about: judgment plays, rule interpretations, proper positioning, signaling and mechanics and situation management.

 Don’t settle for simply asking, “Did you see anything?” and being satisfied with no response.
 That’s as bad as automatically thinking everything was hunky dory.
-A better question to ask might be, “I thought I was out of position, or could have gotten a better angle a couple of times.
-Am I right?”
+A better question to ask might be, “What do you have for me?”
+Your partners will know if you were out of position, or could have gotten a better angle a couple of times.
+Hopefully they are honest with you.

 Getting better could involve watching yourself on film or asking one of those more successful umpires to watch you work and offering advice.
 But remember that the truth hurts.